geoadmin/doc-guidelines/TERRAFORM.md

 aws --profile AWS_ACCOUNT_PROFILE dynamodb delete-item --table-name TABLE_NAME --key '{"LockID": {"S": "STATE_BUCKET/'${OLD_KEY}'-md5"}}'
 ```

+## Module

+*Modules are containers for multiple resources that are used together.* See [Terraform Modules](https://developer.hashicorp.com/terraform/language/modules)

 ### Module Guidelines

+- Root module must contain the terraform backend definition
+- Avoid using magic number like AWS account id in your code but use variables, locals or global variables defined in reusable module instead
+- Avoid hard dependencies between modules whenever possible.
+By hard dependencies, I mean using remote state for a value when the use of the value in the resource doesn't need to exists, for example for AWS policies and role you might be tempted to get the role ARN or resource ARN from a remote state to create a new role or policy, but this would add a hard dependency on the terraform module where one module needs to be applied before the other, while on the AWS resource you don't have any hard dependencies, the ARN resource in a policy doesn't need to exists to create the policy.
+- Pay attention to circlar dependencies between modules, when the resource already exists and are imported to terraform, you don't have circular dependencies but by re-creating from scratch it might be the case !

+### Reusable/child Module Usage

+Use modules to encapsulate and reuse configurations.
+This promotes DRY (Don't Repeat Yourself) principles and makes your configurations more manageable.

+- Create modules for common resources.
+- Use versioned modules from the Terraform Registry when possible.
+- Use modules to share global variales between terraform modules
+- Pay attention to the drawback of reusable modules, were changing it might impact lots of other root modules

+## Development Guidelines

 - :warning: ALWAYS change resources using terraform (no manual changes via UI, e.g. AWS web console) :warning:
 - :warning: NEVER EVER apply changes before opening a Pull Request :warning: